 The only change needed is to write the files out in the v2 format.
 The

-function will need to set up the JSON object to
+CacheValidatorFile function will need to set up the JSON object to

-instead of blob/signature
+populate blobs-v2 instead of blob/signature from current and

-.
+remaining.
 Always write the blobs in sequence order.
 Also add a field

 to write out the publisher's public